-Dividends and Stock Repurchase Program
+Distributions and Stock Repurchase Program

-We paid a common stock dividend of \$0.60 per share in the second quarter of 2009.
-The dividend was paid 20% in cash and 80% in stock subject to election by the stockholders.
-We issued 2,525,204 shares of common stock on June 19, 2009 at a closing price of \$52.92 per share.
-We are required to pay a minimum level of dividends to maintain our status as a REIT.
-Our dividends and the Operating Partnership's limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Future dividends and distributions of the Operating Partnership will be determined by our Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.
+Simon Property's Board of Directors declared and we paid a distribution of \$0.60 per unit in the second quarter of 2009.
+The distribution was paid 20% in cash and 80% in units.
+We issued 2,525,204 common units to Simon Property and 514,720 units to limited partners on June 19, 2009.
+The closing price of a share of Simon Property common stock was \$52.92 on the payment date.
+Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and the amount of distributions required to maintain Simon Property's status as a REIT.

-We recently announced that we intend to pay a quarterly common stock dividend for the third quarter of 2009 of \$0.60 per share, consisting of a combination of cash and shares of common stock.
+Simon Property recently announced that it intends to pay a quarterly dividend for the third quarter of 2009 of \$0.60 per share, consisting of a combination of cash and Simon Property common stock.
 The cash component of this dividend will not exceed 20% in the aggregate, or \$0.12 per share.
+As a result of Simon Property's dividends, we will make a corresponding distribution of \$0.60 per unit, consisting of a combination of cash and units.

-Our Board of Directors has authorized the repurchase of up to \$1.0 billion of common stock through July 2009.
+The Simon Property Board of Directors had authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock through July 2009.
 During 2009, no purchases were made as part of this program.
-The program was not renewed.